Muntasir101/Spring-Boot-API/readme.md

 # Build an API with Spring Boot

-**Tests for this code are available in the branch `with-tests`.** I have kept it separate to be consistent with the tutorial.

 ## What you’ll build

  You’ll build a web service that can perform the actions specified in the table below.